-These generous allowances are what prompt many retirement planners to push their clients into maxing out their 401(k) plans.
-However, there is more than a little disagreement between financial professionals as to whether or not this is the best course of action.
+These generous allowances prompt many retirement planners to push their clients into maxing out their 401(k) plans.
+However, there is more than a little disagreement between financial professionals about whether or not this is the best course of action.

 If you’re lucky enough to have an employer who sponsors a 401(k) plan, then it is probably a good idea to sign up for the plan and contribute as much as possible, at least to the point where you get the employer’s matching contribution.